E-Mensah/rn-assignment7-11293368/README.md

 Here, it has a similar structure to the the homepage screen with reagrds to the topmost part and also for the bottom section similar to that of the chechout page.
 The only difference here is the PDcomponent which displays the custom texts and required icon images and the focused display of the product details from the home screen.

 ## Navigation:
-For navigation on the the whole project, I made use of the Drawer Navigator for which I made some adjustment depending on the particular page(It had to do with Custom drawer content and header components).
+For navigation, I made use of the Drawer Navigator for which I made some adjustment depending on the particular page(It had to do with Custom drawer content and header components).
 I set the navigation container and drawer navigator up in the App.js file.
 The main navigation processes involved for each screen includes:

 #### HomeScreen:
 - The menu icon on the top left corner can be used to have access to all other pages as it opens a drawer menu displaying the available screens.
-- To move to the cart screen/page you can touch or press the shopping bag icon on the right top corner and it sends to there.
+- To move to the cart screen/page you can touch or press the shopping bag icon on the right top corner and it sends you there.

 #### CartScreen:
 - The logo on the topmost part of the screen can be used to return back to the home screen.